2002 Venezuelan coup attempt: US role and alleged involvement

 Unnamed Organisation of American States officials and other diplomatic sources told The Observer that the coup was "tied to senior officials in the US government" and that the US was not only aware of the coup, but also gave sanction to its organizers.
 The paper named Elliot Abrams, who had been convicted of deceiving Congress during the Iran Contra Affair, as having greenlit the coup.
 Bush administration officials acknowledged meeting with some opposition leaders in the several weeks prior to 11 April but have strongly denied encouraging the coup itself, saying that they insisted on constitutional means.
 The purpose of the meetings was not clarified, and it is not known why US officials and the Venezuelan opposition broached the subject of a coup months before the attempted ousting took place.
 The New York Times quotes an anonymous Defense Department official in charge of developing policy towards Venezuela as saying: "We were not discouraging people. ...
 We were sending informal, subtle signals that we don't like this guy.
 We didn't say, 'No, don't you dare, though he denied the Defense Department offered material help, such as weaponry.

 An investigation conducted by the US inspector general, requested by US Senator Christopher Dodd, reviewed American activities leading up to and during the coup attempt.
-The OIG report found no "wrongdoing" by US officials either in the State Department or in the embassy, and concluded that: "While it is clear that NED's, DOD's, and other U.S. assistance programs provided training, institution building, and other support to organizations and individuals understood to be actively involved in the events of 11–14 April, we found no evidence that this support directly contributed, or was intended to contribute, to those events.
+The OIG report found no "wrongdoing" by US officials either in the State Department or in the embassy, and concluded: "While it is clear that NED's, DOD's, and other U.S. assistance programs provided training, institution building, and other support to organizations and individuals understood to be actively involved in the events of April 11–14, we found no evidence that this support directly contributed, or was intended to contribute, to those events.
 NED is, however, mindful of the fact that, in some circumstances, its efforts to assist specific organizations, or foster open elections, could be perceived as partisan."